-(*At least a few days before your class/co-op, place some popcorn kernels and dried lima beans in moist paper towels.
+(*At least a few days or up to a week before your class/co-op, place some popcorn kernels and dried lima beans in moist paper towels.
 Place the paper towels with the kernels & seeds in a plastic bag.
-Keep the paper towels moist.
+Keep the paper towels moist, but not dripping wet.
 The seeds will soon begin to germinate!
 You'll use the seeds to show the children the difference between monocot and dicot seeds.
 They are always amazed to see popcorn kernels sprouting!*)

-- Cut them open and observe the parts.
+- Use your fingernail to cut them open and observe the parts.

 - Seed Coat/Testa = coat that surrounds it